I’m known for using stories and humour to engage my audience.

 I am passionate about helping people understand and embrace the human side of business so they can fulfill their potential as the leaders they were meant to be.

 I am a professional facilitator, speaker, and coach with over 20 years of experience teaching leaders about the “human” side of business.
-I’ve delivered hundreds of workshops, seminars, and keynotes for leading global organizations like Deloitte, TD Bank, and a variety of insurance and investment companies.
+I’ve delivered hundreds of workshops, seminars, and keynotes for leading global professional services organizations, and a variety of insurance and investment companies.
 Favourite topics include business development, influence, leadership, communication, and Emotional Intelligence.
 I have also taken a turn at designing and facilitating executive offsite strategy sessions, multi-day conferences, and company retreats.
 And I am a trained professional coach having completed 104 hours of CTI’s Coach Training Program.

 When I’m not working, you can find me watching movies and reading with my family in my home town of Aurora, Ontario (just north of Toronto).